leafo/lapis/docs/models.md

 SELECT * from "posts" where "user_id" = 123
 ```

-The `has_many` relation also creates a `get_X_paginated` method for getting a
+The `get_X_paginated` method will return a [paginator](#pagination) for
-paginator that points to the related objects.
-This is useful if you know the
+iterating through the related objects.
+This is useful if you know the relation
-relation could include a large number of things and it does not make sense to
+could include a large number of things and it does not make sense to fetch them
-fetch them all at once.
+all at once.

+> It is highly recommended that you either specify and order in the relation,
+> or use the ordered paginator otherwise the database may return items out of
+> order when iterating over the pages of results.
+This could cause you see
+> duplicate items or skip items entirely.

-Any arguments passed to the paginated getter are passed to the paginator's
+Any arguments passed to the `get_X_paginated` method are passed to the
-constructor, so you can specify things like `fields`, `prepare_results`, and
+paginator's constructor, so you can specify things like `fields`,
-`per_page`:
+`prepare_results`, and `per_page`:

 ```lua